 The second omission, which should have gone hand-and-hand with the MicroSD slot, is a USB-C port.
 The pair of USB ports (one 2.0, one 3.0) prove functional, but they take up space and limit connectivity speeds.
 As much as the full-sized HDMI ports make for convenient video connectivity, the USB-C connector would help shrink the device and make for an ultimately smaller profile and more flexible design.
 For the Chromebook, the charging features of USB-C could also eliminate the dedicated power port.
 With great battery life, the conflict between power and peripherals should prove a near non-issue.

 The third issue.
 There is no third issue.
 This well-designed Chromebook succeeds on most levels, and of these two omissions, only the screen size really matters because it affects the overall size and weight of the Chromebook 13.

 Dell Chromebook 13 Review: Bottomline

 The Dell Chromebook 13 makes it clear Google’s take on computers as portals to services make viable work and play companions—and they work pretty well.
 The maturing operating system offers enough offline features to keep people productive even when disconnected.
-The investment in keyboard, materials and design make even the entry level model an attractive option, though one without the processing power for hesitant-free computing of its bigger siblings.
+The investment in keyboard, materials, and design makes even the entry-level model an attractive option, though one without the processing power for hesitant-free computing of its bigger siblings.
 Those who choose configurations higher on the specification list will find their extra dollars result in few regrets.

 The future of chrome

 There will be a point soon, however, where cloud services will be able to provide equivalent functionality to standalone PC apps, and then the Chromebook will appear prescient.
 The simplicity of the architecture also makes Chromebooks easier to adopt and maintain than those loaded with Windows or macOS.
-With security built into the design, they are also safer when it comes to malware and viruses, through they remain susceptible to social engineering attacks.
+With security built into the design, Chromebooks deliver more protection from malware and viruses, though they remain susceptible to social engineering attacks.